pulakk/blog/remote-camera/accessing-router-through-internet.md

-setup is working properly, rather than manually adding an interface to `/etc/config/network` as indicated in the the [Network configuration](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_ncm#network_configuration) sections, where you have to depend entirely on kernel and system logs to know whether your device is connected properly.
+setup is working properly, rather than manually adding an interface to `/etc/config/network` as indicated in the the [Network configuration](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_ncm#network_configuration) sections, where you have to depend entirely on kernel and system logs to know whether your device is connected properly.*
+*Also, if you mess up during the driver installation while following the tutorial, feel free to start fresh and reflash the firmware onto the router.
+It's better to not mix up the drivers by trying to install everything in one go.

 ### Creating WireGuard VPN Server through on Digital Ocean
 Sign up / Log in to Digital ocean and create a droplet.
 You can use the basic ubuntu droplet